-Taxation on the Group's beer and non-beer products in the countries in which it operates is comprised of different taxes specific to each jurisdiction, such as excise and other indirect taxes.
+Taxation on the Group's beer, other alcoholic beverage and soft drink products in the countries in which it operates is comprised of different taxes specific to each jurisdiction, such as excise and other indirect taxes.
 In many jurisdictions, such excise and other indirect taxes make up a large proportion of the cost of beer charged to customers.
 Increases in excise and other indirect taxes applicable to the Group's products either on an absolute basis or relative to the levels applicable to other beverages tend to adversely affect its revenue or margins, both by reducing overall consumption of its products and by encouraging consumers to switch to other categories of beverages.
 These increases also adversely affect the affordability of the Group's products and its profitability.
-In 2013, Russia, Ukraine, Belgium and Peru increased beer excise taxes.
+In 2014, Russia, Ukraine, Australia, South Africa, Egypt and Singapore, among others, increased beer excise taxes.

-In Russia, between 2009 and 2014, the beer excise rate increased six times - from RUB 3/litre (USD 0.09/litre) to RUB 18/litre (USD 0.55/litre).
-Similarly, in the Ukraine, the excise tax rate increased in 2013 from UAH 0.81/litre (USD 0.10/litre) to UAH 0.87/litre (USD 0.11/litre), and in early 2014, the government proposed a draft law with another excise increase of just over 8 per cent., in line with estimated inflation.
-Another relevant tax increase in Ukraine came into effect on 1 January 2011, when the water tax further increased by 65 per cent.
-These tax increases have resulted in significant price increases in both countries, and continue to reduce the Group's business.
-See "Negative publicity, perceived health risks and associated government regulations may harm the Group's business" above.
+In Russia, between 2009 and 2014, the beer excise rate increased nine times - from RUB 2/litre (USD 0.07/litre) to RUB 18/litre (USD 0.32/litre).
+Similarly, in the Ukraine, from 2013 to 2014 the excise tax rate increased 42.5 per cent. to UAH 1.24/litre (USD 0.08/litre) in 2014.
+These tax increases have resulted in significant price increases in both countries, and continue to reduce the Group's sales of beer.
+See Section 2 (Risk Factors - Negative publicity, perceived health risks and associated government regulations may harm the Group's business) above.

 The United States brewing industry is subject to significant taxation.
-The U.S. federal government currently levies an excise tax of \$18 per barrel (equivalent to 1.1734776 hectolitres) on beer sold for consumption in the United States.
+The U.S. federal government currently levies an excise tax of USD18 per barrel (equivalent to 117 litres) on beer sold for consumption in the United States.
 All states also levy excise and/or sales taxes on alcoholic beverages.
 From time to time, there are proposals to increase these taxes, and in the future these taxes could increase.
 Increases in excise taxes on alcohol could adversely affect the Group's United States business and its profitability.
-In 2013, Rhode Island increased its beer excise tax rate from USD 3 per barrel to USD 3.30 per barrel.

 Minimum pricing is another form of fiscal regulation that can affect the Group's profitability.
 In 2012, the Scottish Government legislated to introduce a minimum unit price for alcoholic beverages.
 However, the implementation faces a delay, as the measure has been challenged in the Scottish courts and at the EU level.
 In November 2012, the UK Government published for consultation its own proposal to introduce a minimum unit price for alcoholic beverages, and Northern Ireland and the Republic of Ireland are also considering introducing a cross-border minimum unit price for alcoholic beverages.
 Following the consultation, in July 2013, the UK government decided not to pursue minimum pricing.
-In October 2013, Northern Ireland and the Republic of Ireland are the Republic of Ireland and the Republic of Ireland decided to implement a cross-border minimum unit price for alcoholic beverages calculated on a sale price per gram of alcohol, although the question of legality under EU law remains to be determined.
+In October 2013, Northern Ireland and the Republic of Ireland decided to implement a cross-border minimum unit price for alcoholic beverages calculated on a sale price per gram of alcohol, although the question of legality under EU law remains to be determined.

-Proposals to increase excise or other indirect taxes, including legislation regarding minimum alcohol pricing, may result from the current economic climate and may also be influenced by changes in the public perception regarding the consumption of alcohol and soft drinks.
+Proposals to increase excise or other indirect taxes, including legislation regarding minimum alcohol pricing, may result from the current economic climate and may also be influenced by changes in the public perception regarding the consumption of beer, alcoholic beverages and soft drinks.
 To the extent that the effect of the tax reforms described above or other proposed changes to excise and other indirect duties in the countries in which the Group operates is to increase the total burden of indirect taxation on its products, the results of its operations in those countries could be adversely affected.